Written by Michael VanDerLaan

 You will love everything about this grip.

-From the replaceable weight in the butt of the grip to the soft feel and ultra comfortable shape, this is the best grip you will ever put on your putter!
+From the patented no taper design and the new Spyne™ Technology, to the soft feel and ultra comfortable texture, this is the best grip you will ever put on your putter!

 What We Like